Strong91105/Dice-Rolling-Sim/README.md

 "# Dice-Rolling-Sim"

-Simulates the probabilities of the outcome when simultaneously rolling up to 3 dice
+Simulates the probabilities of the outcomes when simultaneously rolling up to 3 dice